The department welcomes the contributions of visiting scholars to our academic and social life.

 Applicants are asked to not contact individual faculty members for sponsorship until the initial application has been examined for eligibility.

-Once applications are approved and processed, the department will provide Internet network and library access, and opportunities to audit some classes on a not-for-credit basis.
+Once applications are approved and processed, the department will provide Internet network and library access.
+There may be opportunities to audit some classes on a not-for-credit basis.
 Shared office space will be available on a case by case basis.

 As of February 2015, Employers are now required to pay an employer fee of $230.